 It isn't your interpreter's job to decide which parts of your client's speech you need to hear.
 Unfortunately, not everyone who works as an interpreter has been trained, and not all of those who have been trained have been taught ethics.

-Before they begin, a well-trained interpreter should give an introduction to both parties in which they will explain their role.
+Before they begin, a well-trained interpreter usually gives an introduction to both parties in which they will explain their role.
 An assignment goes more smoothly when an introduction has taken place because both parties understand how they should communicate.

-Unfortunately, not all interpreting courses include introduction.
-This means an interpreter who does not give an introduction may have received some training, but how in depth was it?
+Unfortunately, not all interpreting courses include introductions.
+This means an interpreter who never gives an introduction may have received some training, but how in depth was it?
 Standards vary.
 This is the reason why we teach our clients to spot signs of unethical or unskilled interpreters as well as always requesting a qualified interpreter.

 If no equivalent word exists in the target language the interpreter has to use additional words to describe the term you used, but this should not be lengthy and should not turn into a side conversation.
 If an interpreter has a side conversation with your client which they cannot explain, this is a red flag.